18 August 2022

 If you're not yet convinced, perhaps winning a brand-new piano will help sway you to enter.

 Piano manufacturer Kawai has kindly agreed to give a piano to the lucky winner.
-You will be able to choose from their K-15 model or their CA98 model.
-For more specific details and features on each model, visit our Composing Competition page.
+You will be able to choose between the black finish and the white finish of their ES520 model, which comes complete with a matching designer stand and pedal unit.

-3. Hear your piece performed by pianist Chenyin Li
+3. Hear – and watch – your piece performed by pianist Chenyin Li

 © Chenyin Li

-In a future issue of Pianist, your winning composition will appear on the covermount CD that comes with every copy.
-Our inhouse pianist Chenyin Li will perform it for the CD!
+In a future issue of Pianist, your winning composition will appear on the album that accompanies every issue.
+Our in-house pianist Chenyin Li will record it for you.
+This year, as an extra, she will also film a video performance of your piece that shall appear on the Pianist YouTube channel.

 You will, of course, be sent your own personal copy of the recording.
 What a great chance to share your music far and wide with family and friends.